Josefin Hermansson

-Hermansson has a number of merits.
+Hermansson has had many successes.
 She won a bronze medal in the Junior European Championships in 2008 and an individual gold medal in the Swedish Championships in 2014.
 Apart from these medals, she has also, together with Team X-Calibur, won the Swedish national championships three times in the category team of eight (year 2014, 2015 and 2018).
-In spring 2019 Hermansson joined the ladies senior national team.
-Later that year, she accompanied the Swedish national team to compete in the World Bowling Championships for Women in Las Vegas, and returned home with one silver medal in the category team of five and one gold medal in doubles (partner Jenny Wegner).
+In spring 2019, she joined the ladies' senior national team.
+Later that year, she accompanied the Swedish national team to compete in the World Bowling Championships for Women in Las Vegas, and returned home with a silver medal in the category team of five and a gold medal in doubles (partner Jenny Wegner).
 The gold medal in doubles also got the duo nominated for the Swedish Radio's prize Radiosportens Jerringpris 2019, a Swedish national award honouring the best sport performance of the year.